eatme-global/.github/profile/README.md

 ---

-> © 2025 DineTap Technologies.
+> © 2025 Dinetap Technologies.
 All rights reserved.